 - Cream the butter and sugar until light.

 - Add the eggs, one at a time, beating well after each addition.
-Add vanilla.
+Add vanilla extract.

 - Sift together the flour, salt and baking powder, and add to the creamed mixture alternately with the milk.